Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

-= 6.10.1 - Jun 15, 2020 =
+= 6.10.2 - Jun 30, 2020 =
-- Minor improvements for the store dashboard menu items in the WordPress admin backend.
+- Fixed a PHP error message ("Failed opening required") for PHP version 5.2 in WordPress admin panel.
+If your ecommerce site is running on an outdated PHP version, this update might fix a error message for you.
+Please update your PHP as soon as possible (or ask your hoster to do that for you) — it’s much more secure to use the latest versions of software on your server.
+- Minor fixes and improvements.

 [See full changelog](https://raw.githubusercontent.com/Ecwid/ecwid-wordpress-plugin/master/CHANGELOG.txt)